ZiadHatab/ziadhatab.github.io/_posts/2023-06-26-vna-switch-terms.md

 \label{eq:16}
 $$

-The above expression can be further simplified by multiplying the inverse of the diagonal matrix at the right-hand side.
-This reduces all wave parameters into ratios, as given below:
+This simplifies further by multiplying through the inverse of the diagonal matrix on the right-hand side, reducing all wave parameters to ratios:

 $$
 \begin{bmatrix}